slbailey/Retrovue/docs/components/producers.md

 - Channel configuration
 - Runtime context (emergency mode, guide mode, etc.)

+### Time addressing and ticking

+- Producers MUST honour the station time supplied by `ProgramDirector`/`PaceController`.
+When `start(...)` is invoked, the producer receives the station time to join, and all subsequent progress is driven by `on_paced_tick(t_now, dt)`.
+- `dt` is clamped by the pacing loop, but producers SHOULD continue to clamp defensive logic internally to prevent runaway seeks.
+- Producers MUST keep their tick path non-blocking.
+Any FFmpeg interaction should rely on non-blocking pipes or internal polling with small timeouts owned by the producer.
+- Segment boundary events (end-of-segment, preroll, etc.) should be queued for ChannelManager so it can schedule ads and bumpers reliably.
 ### Input URL Generation

 The producer's `get_input_url()` method is called with optional context: